MarginaliaSearch/MarginaliaSearch/code/features-index/index-reverse/readme.md

 The reverse index contains a mapping from word to document id.

-There are two tiers of this index, one priority index which only indexes terms that are flagged with priority flags<sup>1</sup>, and a full index that indexes all terms.
-The full index also provides access to term-level metadata, while the priority index is a binary index.
+There are two tiers of this index.

+* A priority index which only indexes terms that are flagged with priority flags<sup>1</sup>.
+* A full index that indexes all terms.

+The full index also provides access to term-level metadata, while the priority index is a binary index that only offers information about which documents has a specific word.

 [1] See WordFlags in [common/model](../../common/model/) and
 KeywordMetadata in [features-convert/keyword-extraction](../../features-convert/keyword-extraction).